We earn a commission for products purchased through some links in this article. Why Trust Us?

 We wore all these shoes for several weeks to a year.
 First, we paid attention to the amount of free space in the shoes for the toes.
 We tested these shoes both during everyday walking and sports activities.
 We also took into account how comfortable it is to drive a car in these shoes.
 A thick sole can negatively affect the sensitivity of the foot when pressing the pedal.
 Also, if the shoes are too wide and there is a lot of free space in them, the foot may accidentally catch the adjacent pedals, which is extremely bad.

 The Saguaro Brave Ⅰ will be useful if you need a lightweight hiking boot with a wide toe box.
 They are hyper-flexible and also completely waterproof.
-Even though these are high-quality branded boots, they have a reasonable price.
+Even though these are high-quality, branded boots, they have a reasonable price.

 Toe width of Saguaro Brave I

-Toe width of Saguaro Brave I. Photo: Roman Polishchuk
+The Toe width of Saguaro Brave I. Photo: Roman Polishchuk

 Toe width of Magical Shoes Alaskan Buffalo